 How much is a yard of gravel?

-To calculate the weight of the material, you simply have to multiply the volume by density.
-You don't have to remember the density of gravel, though - by default, our calculator sets this value for you.
-Of course, if you decide to use some unusual aggregate, change the density as you need.
-Change of density is available in
+To calculate the weight of the material, you simply have to multiply the volume by the density.
+Fortunately you don't have to remember the density of gravel - our calculator sets this value for you by default.
+Of course, if you decide to use some unusual aggregate, change the density as you need; this function is available in the

 Once you determined the weight of aggregate, you can use our gravel calculator to find out its cost.
 Simply enter the price per tonne or per cubic meter and let the gravel estimator calculate this value for you.
-Remember to buy some extra material to allow for small modifications of the project.
+Remember to buy some extra material to allow for small modifications of the project, or to account for any loss.

 Types of gravel